yegor256/blog/_posts/2015/feb/2015-02-09-serious-code-reviewer.md

 date: 2015-02-09
 tags: mgmt agile
 description: |
-  It's very important to conduct regular code reviews within every software team, but it's not so easy to do them right; here are a few typical pitfalls.
+  It is very important to conduct regular code reviews within every software team, but it is not so easy to do them right; here are a few typical pitfalls.
 keywords:
   - code review